Capricorn One: Other media

 Two novelizations of the film were written and published by separate authors.
 The first was written by Ken Follett (under the pseudonym Bernard L. Ross) and published in the United Kingdom; the other was written by Ron Goulart and published in the United States.

 The Follett novel is notable for giving Robert Caulfield more development than the movie does, including giving him something of a relationship with CBS reporter Judy Drinkwater (who has more time in the book than in the movie) and ending the book with him and Judy.
 The story saves his career and results in his being employed by CBS.
+The faked Mars landing scene is also different.
+In the film, astronauts Peter Willis and John Walker serve as CM Pilot and LM Pilot respectively, Follett swaps these roles in his novelisation.
+And although explicitly stated in the film that conversation to and from Mars would take twenty-one minutes, such that the astronauts couldn't communicate with their wives until the final leg of the return voyage back to Earth, Follett streamlines these two scenes into one by having the astronauts communicate with their wives during the faked Mars EVA.

 Clips from the faked Mars landing scenes have been used for illustration purposes in various Moon landing hoax conspiracy documentaries, notably the Fox TV show Conspiracy Theory: Did We Land on the Moon and Bart Sibrel's film A Funny Thing Happened on the Way to the Moon (2001).
 The latter also features a still shot from the hoax scene on the DVD's front cover.

 In 2020–2021, Capricorn One was used as part of an internet prank.
-A viral video purported to be released by WikiLeaks was uploaded to BitChute, Twitter, Facebook and other social media platforms and blogs with a title: "Wikileaks releases - Moon landing cut scene - filmed in Nevada desert".
+A viral video purported to be released by WikiLeaks was uploaded to BitChute, Twitter, Facebook and other social media platforms and blogs with a title: "Wikileaks releases – Moon landing cut scene – filmed in Nevada desert".
 In fact, WikiLeaks released no such video.
 Close inspection revealed this prank video to be made using clips from Capricorn One and even various film reels shot on the set of Capricorn One, which were then cut and spliced with stock footage from the Apollo missions and training sessions.